apache/druid/docs/development/extensions-core/kubernetes.md

 Consider this an [EXPERIMENTAL](../experimental.md) feature mostly because it has not been tested yet on a wide variety of long running Druid clusters.

-Apache Druid Extension to enable using Kubernetes API Server for node discovery and leader election.
+Apache&circledR; Druid Extension to enable using Kubernetes API Server for node discovery and leader election.
 This extension allows Druid cluster deployment on Kubernetes without Zookeeper.
 It allows running multiple Druid clusters within same Kubernetes Cluster, See `clusterIdentifier` config below.

 ## Configuration